bajegaha/Walmart_analysis/README.md

   ```

 4. **Prepare your data**
-  - Place the `WalmartRetailSales.csv` file in the project root directory
+  - Place  WalmartRetailSales.csv in the project root directory.
+    Once these steps are completed, you can run the analysis scripts in sequence (cleaning → database operations
+    → analysis → visualization) to process the data and generate insights

 ## Usage